-LMCC’s Artist Residency programs currently include Workspace, Extended Life, and SU-CASA.
+LMCC’s Artist Residency programs currently include Workspace, Arts Center, Extended Life, and SU-CASA Residencies.

 A nine-month studio residency program that focuses on creative practice development for emerging artists working across all disciplines, LMCC’s Workspace program offers space for experimentation and dialogue with peers and arts professionals, as well as career-advancement opportunities.

-Beginning mid-September 2019, LMCC’s Arts Center at Governors Island will be home to year-round artist residency programs.
+LMCC’s Arts Center at Governors Island is home to year-round artist residency programs.

-Resident artists will have access to the Arts Center year-round where they will receive their own dedicated studio space as well as access to all of the Arts Center’s common/shared spaces.
-Opportunities for professional and creative development are programmed throughout the residency period, and Open Studios Weekends and events will take place throughout the public season.
+Residents receive their own dedicated studio space as well as access to all of the Arts Center’s common/shared spaces.
+Opportunities for professional and creative development are programmed throughout the residency period, and Open Studios Weekends and events take place throughout the public season of May - October.